 (b) The unit’s administration provides effective leadership within the unit and effectively represents it in dealings with university administration outside the unit and constituencies external to the university.

 Characterize in depth the leadership of the unit as an agent for progress, advocate for the unit’s fields of study within the university and aggressive connector with alumni.
 What significant achievements can be attributed to the leader?
 Has the leader built partnerships within the university?
-Is the leader seen as a strong advocate on matters of diversity, inclusion and equity?
-Is faculty and student diversity improving?
+Is the leader seen as a strong advocate for equitable opportunities and broad participation?
+Is faculty and student representation of persons with limited representation in the field of journalism and media communication improving?
 Do scholars and professionals work collaboratively?
 Is creativity in curriculum, teaching and research sought and rewarded?
 Is the leader driving forward the curriculum (while respecting faculty governance and required process) to keep up with a rapidly changing media world?

 (c) The unit annually updates its data on the ACEJMC searchable database website (https://lookup.acejmc.org).